Romans 4

 and he received the sign of circumcision, a seal of the righteousness of the faith which he had while uncircumcised, so that he might be the father of all who believe without being circumcised, that righteousness might be credited to them,

-(a) The righteousness of the faith.
-The gospel reveals the righteousness of God that is received by faith (Rom.
-1:17).
-This divine righteousness is sometimes referred to as the righteousness of faith or faith righteousness (Rom.
+(c) The righteousness of the faith is the righteousness that comes from God and is received by faith (Rom.
 4:13, 9:30, 10:6, Php.
 3:9, Heb.
 11:7).
-Faith righteousness can be distinguished from works righteousness which is based on our own efforts (Tit.
+Faith righteousness can be distinguished from works righteousness, which is based on our own efforts (Tit.
 3:5).
 The righteousness of the law (Rom.
-10:4-5, Php.
+10:4–5, Php.
 3:6, 9) is an example of works righteousness.

 Romans 4:12